TL;DR

 The lab experiments tell a more dramatic but narrower story.
 The original GitHub research (Peng et al., 2022) showed 55% faster task completion in a controlled lab experiment - but the task was a single isolated function written from scratch, the kind of work AI tools are best at.
 The same study reported 78% completion rate vs 70% in the control.
 Google Research's 2024 randomized controlled trial of 96 Google engineers (arxiv 2410.12944, Paradis et al.) measured a more realistic 21% faster task completion, with the authors flagging a wide confidence interval.
 The takeaway: lab numbers run higher than field numbers, and "55% faster on a tight task" is not the same claim as "26% more output across a quarter."

-Where it gets interesting is the field follow-ups.
-McKinsey's "Economic Potential of Generative AI" lands at a 20-45% impact on software engineering productivity.
+The field follow-ups: McKinsey's "Economic Potential of Generative AI" lands at a 20-45% impact on software engineering productivity.
 UC San Diego IT Services ran an 8-week internal Copilot deployment and measured 48% less time on high-complexity tasks and 63% less on low-complexity ones, per the August 2024 blink.ucsd.edu writeup.
 The Zoominfo enterprise Copilot study (arxiv 2501.13282, 400+ developers) reported a 33% suggestion acceptance rate, 20% line acceptance rate, and 72% developer satisfaction.
-The GitHub Copilot code-quality follow-up by GitHub Research found 13.6% more lines of code produced per error - the only study I have seen that measured quality and quantity at the same time, and one of the few that pushes back gently on the "AI code is sloppier" narrative.
-Across radically different methodologies, the same 20-30% range keeps showing up.
+The GitHub Copilot code-quality follow-up by GitHub Research found 13.6% more lines of code produced per error, one of the few studies that measured quality and quantity at the same time.

 Across the largest published studies, AI coding tools deliver a 20-30% range of measured productivity gain - with the biggest deltas on routine tasks and well-defined boilerplate, and the smallest on novel, ambiguous problem solving.